vboyev-MSFT/defender-docs/defender-endpoint/respond-machine-alerts.md

 - **Search box** - Select Device from the drop-down menu and enter the device name.

 > [!IMPORTANT]
-> For information on availability and support for each response action, please refer to the supported/minimum operating system requirements found under each feature.
+> For information on availability and support for each response action, see the supported minimum operating system requirements for each feature.

 ## Manage tags